zeid-hub/python-p3-v2-mapping-python-class-to-db/README.md

     @classmethod
     def create_table(cls):
-        """ Create a new table to persist the attributes of Department class instances """ sql = """
+        """ Create a new table to persist the attributes of Department instances """ sql = """
             CREATE TABLE IF NOT EXISTS departments ( id INTEGER PRIMARY KEY,